ehmatthes/sitka_irg_realtime/my_docs/account_management.md

 ## Overview

 Accounts are managed using the `django-allauth` app.
+Emails are sent using the `django-anymail` app.

 ## Quick shortcuts: